Ozzie Albies Player Props: Braves vs. Pirates

-The Atlanta Braves, including Ozzie Albies and his .568 slugging percentage over his past 10 games, take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Atlanta Braves, including Ozzie Albies and his .568 slugging percentage over his past 10 games, take on starting pitcher Quinn Priester and the Pittsburgh Pirates at PNC Park, Wednesday at 7:05 PM ET.

-He hit a home run while going 1-for-5 in his most recent game against the Pirates.

 Ozzie Albies Game Info & Props vs. the Pirates